herzindagi

 “Quinoa has a slightly nutty flavour, and it may take a bit of getting used to.
 It’s also a bit more expensive than brown rice, but if diabetes management is your goal, adding quinoa to your meals 2–3 times a week can help,” Neha suggests.

-That said, there’s no need to completely give up brown rice.
-Both can be part of a balanced diabetic-friendly diet when eaten in moderation and combined with veggies, protein, and healthy fats.
+That said, there’s no need to give up brown rice.
+Both can be part of a balanced diabetic-friendly diet when consumed in moderation and combined with veggies, protein, and healthy fats.

 Quinoa is slightly better from a diabetes management perspective, but variety, portion control, and balance are what truly matter.